pengowray/upsidetone/README.md

 The longer term vision for UpSidetone is as a general purpose utility.
 Some possiblities:

-1. (part done) bridge physical morse keys/paddles and various Morse software, for example allowing you to use a Morse key with old ms-dos Morse training software (by emulating a serial port for DOSBox) —
+- [ ] (part done) bridge physical morse keys/paddles and various Morse software, for example allowing you to use a Morse key with old ms-dos Morse training software (by emulating a serial port for DOSBox) —
-2. (todo) allow presets, recordings + playback, analysis, visual feedback
+- [ ] allow presets, recordings + playback, analysis, visual feedback
-3. (todo) give a low latency sidetone when using a web-based CW chatrooms.
+- [ ] give a low latency sidetone when using a web-based CW chatrooms.
-4. (todo) Legacy modes: Attempt to emulate exactly a Curtis 8044 series keyer chip and an Accu-keyer circuit (and variations)
+- [ ] Legacy modes: Attempt to emulate exactly a Curtis 8044 series keyer chip and an Accu-keyer circuit (and variations) based on HDL
-5. (todo) Make cross platform
+- [ ] Make cross platform
-7. (todo) Rework the UI to be more intuitive. e.g: let the user separately add and configure: inputs (paddles); outputs (audio, ports, keyer); and keyer/oscillator presets (tone, weights, envelope, etc)
+- [ ] Rework the UI to be more intuitive. e.g: let the user separately add and configure: inputs (paddles); outputs (audio, ports, keyer); and keyer/oscillator presets (tone, weights, envelope, etc)
-8. (todo) Extensive help
+- [ ] Extensive help

 More immediate TODO:

-* Save settings
+- [ ] Save settings
-* Move audio handling in its own thread
+- [ ] Move audio handling in its own thread
-* Preferred sample rate setting
+- [ ] Preferred sample rate setting
-* Exclsuive mode audio
+- [ ] Exclsuive mode audio
+- [ ] Game controller input
-* Much more in my notes
+- [ ] Many more items in my notes...

 Download: